Who is this Carving Fool?

 After college, I worked at various writing and editing jobs in Ohio and Illinois.
 While I was living in Hinsdale, Illinois, I attended a local arts and crafts show where I saw the works of a woodcarver.
 This interested me and, within a few weeks, I had acquired the needed tools and supplies and was creating my own woodcarvings.
 My first woodcarvings included birds (don't all woodcarvers make ducks?), but I quickly tired of this and returned to that challenge of accurately rendering the human face, only now in three dimensions.
 My first attempts were primitive, but with practice my work improved.
 I did my first carvings of football coaches in 1988.
 By 1996, I had improved to the point where the Tostitos Fiesta Bowl commissioned me to carve the coaches that met in their bowl game, and I continued to do this for several years.
 Over the years, I have won various awards for my carvings including a best-of-show award for my carving of Ohio State Coach John Cooper at the 1997 Sandusky County Fair and Special Merit Awards from the Caricature Carvers of America at the 2008 "Artistry in Wood" show in Dayton, Ohio and at the Woodcarvers' Show and Sale at Sauder Village, Archbold, Ohio, in 2011.
 Of course, I also continue to paint and draw and have won a number of awards for my two-dimensional efforts.

-In addition to art, I am also interested in music, especially classical music and jazz.
+In addition to art, I am also interested in music, especially classical music (Joseph Haydn is my favorite) and jazz.
 I have played the piano since I was eight and enjoy arranging my favorite popular songs.
-I am an avid runner and gardener, and enjoy reading Westerns, humorous novels, and history books.
-I have been married for 35 years to the lovely and gracious Pamela (Bender) Hoesman, who is now the director of the Birchard Public Library in Fremont, Ohio.
+I enjoy regular exercise and gardening, as well as reading Westerns, humorous novels, and history books.
+I have been married for 37 years to the lovely and gracious Pamela (Bender) Hoesman, who is now the director of the Birchard Public Library in Fremont, Ohio.
 We have two grown daughters.
-Laura, who is fluent in German, works at a pharmacy in Woodville and travels around the world when she can.
-Ann lives in Laramie, Wyoming and also travels the world, most recently to Thailand and Peru.
+Laura, who is fluent in German, is studying at the University of Toledo to become a middle school teacher.
+Ann lives in Tucson, Arizona and also travels the world, most recently to Columbia and other assorted South American countries.
 Understandably, I often have trouble keeping up with them.

 Fox Toledo News did a short feature of me and my stumpy legged coach carvings a couple of years ago.
 You can check it out by typing in my name - "John Hoesman" - at youtube.com